ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 ## Learning from Criticism

-## Finding Lessons and Inspiration in the Success of Others

 ## Conclusion

 Being good at stuff is important for finding a job.
 If you want to find a job as